 As part of the PSHE curriculum staff will teach children personal safety skills commensurate with their age, ability and needs.
-Children will be taught personal safety skills such as telling and who to tell, good and bad touches and how to manage risk.
+Children will be taught personal safety skills such as: how to recognise if they are feeling unsafe including within family relationships and friendships; how to ask for help (telling and who to tell); the difference between safe and unsafe secrets (good and bad secrets); the difference between safe and unsafe physical contact (good and bad touches); and how recognise and manage risk including in a digital context.
 The content of lessons will be shared with parents/carers so that these skills can be supported at home.